arogozhnikov/einops/README.md

 Best ways to contribute are

 - spread the word about `einops`
-- if you like explaining things, alternative tutorials are very helpful
+- if you like explaining things, alternative tutorials are welcome
 - translating examples in languages other than English is also a good idea
 - use `einops` notation in your papers to strictly define used operations!